-When Esther\ was 6 years old her parents were tricked into sending her to Lake Volta to work.
-This is a dangerous lake were thousands of children have been trafficked into slavery in the fishing industry.
-The water isn't clear and so their boats get stuck and their nets get tangled.
-Some of these children cannot swim, many of these children have been hurt by their slave masters.
-None of these children should be living as slaves.
+When Esther\ was six years old her parents were tricked into sending her to Lake Volta to work.
+This is a dangerous lake where thousands of children have been trafficked into slavery in the fishing industry.
+The water isn't clear and so boats get stuck and nets get tangled.
+Some of these children cannot swim.
+Many of these children have been hurt by their slave owners.
+None of these children should be enslaved.

 For nearly 10 years Esther lived as a slave on a remote island on Lake Volta.
-Every morning, she woke up and cleaned the mud hut where she slept as other boys set out to fish.
-After sweeping and cleaning, she would process the fish brought in from the lake, descaling and smoking them over a fire.
+Every morning, she woke up and cleaned the mud hut where she slept as boys set out to fish.
+After sweeping and cleaning, she would process the fish brought in from the lake, descaling and smoking it over a fire.

 In partnership with local authorities, IJM investigators found a boy called Geoffrey who had been living as a slave on Lake Volta.
-Geoffrey told IJM about Esther and other children in slavery- and wanted to help lead the effort to rescue them.
+Geoffrey told IJM about Esther and other children in slavery - and wanted to help lead the effort to rescue them.
 Less than 24 hours after he was rescued, Geoffrey bravely accompanied IJM back to where he had been enslaved to guide police to rescue more children.

 Esther was one of them.
 Once she was free, Esther was able to tell IJM about more children trapped in slavery on the lake.
-Based on this information, IJM and police amazingly were able to rescue another 9 children working as slaves on Lake Volta!
+Based on this information, IJM and police amazingly were able to rescue another nine children working as enslaved people on Lake Volta!